 Consider the following “Quick Guide”, sourced from Furman faculty who have participated in recent workshops, consultations, and conversations as well as the lessons we learned from spring 2020 remote instruction before launching your planning efforts.
 To access a series of email messages from the fall semester that distill key components of the online or FurmanFlex preparation process, please visit here.
 You may be interested in using this planning grid to support your process.
 For a downloadable version of this “Quick Guide” information click here.

-Before your course launches, review your course(s) designs, polish up and post welcome announcements in online learning platforms, and make sure instructor information is current.
+Before your course launches, review your course(s) designs, polish up and post welcome announcements in online learning platforms, and make sure instructor contact information is current.
 Several pre-course preparation steps (below) will help your course unfold more smoothly for you and your students.

 Once your course time and meeting modality are confirmed, communicate with your students your plans for achieving interaction.
 Especially for students who opt to learn remotely who will need to order books online, a two-week lead time to the start of classes will be crucial.
 The following pre-course design tasks will help you zero in on your course plans: